At Hillcrest we have very high expectations of our students. Great emphasis is placed on hard work, achievement and high standards of behaviour.

 - Nightingale College: ( Years 7 only) College Learning Leader – Miss E King (email@example.com)

 - Rosa Parks College: (vertically mixed Years 8 and 9) College Learning Leader – Miss A Adenike (firstname.lastname@example.org)

 - Malala College: (vertically mixed Years 10 and 11) College Learning Leader – Mr S Kennard (email@example.com)

 Safeguarding and Student Welfare

 If we have concerns about the welfare of any students we will endeavour to contact parents/carers as soon as possible to share these concerns.
 However, our first priority is a student’s welfare and therefore there may be occasions when our concern about a student means that we have to consult other agencies even before we contact parents/carers.
-These procedures have been laid down by the Birmingham Safeguarding Board.
-If you want to know more about this procedure, please contact Mr. Connor-Hemming (Deputy Headteacher).
+These procedures have been laid down by the Birmingham Safeguarding Children’s Board in compliance with the Right Help Right Time Service.
+If you want to know more about this procedure, please contact Mr Connor-Hemming (Deputy Headteacher and Designated Safeguarding Lead).

 Students can access ‘The Zone’ throughout the school day and seek support in all aspects of the pastoral system.
 Mrs Bunce, our Senior Learning Mentor is a non-teaching member of staff is based in ‘The Zone’ throughout the day and is accessible to all students.

 The ‘Base’ is used particularly by students where English is not their first language.
 A range of lunchtime activities take place in this area to allow students with different languages to positively work together to support each other.
 The ‘Base’ is also our Inclusion Centre and provides daily support for all students with Special Educational Needs and disabilities.Please contact Mrs Penn (SENDCO) if you have any questions about your daughters learning needs.